 I also made little illustrated examples of several mitzvot, named in English and Hebrew, but I’ve lost them.
 Dang.
 And, I stuck velcro on a kippah (yarmulke) and an individual tzitzit (the fringe on the corners of prayer shawls), but I’ve lost those, too.

-Guide: I made a photocopy of each object and put the pages in order, so that I had a booklet guide to “What’s In the Torah” and so I wouldn’t accidentally leave a kid out.
-Everyone got to add at least one thing to the scroll.
+Guide: I photocopied of each object and stapled the pages in order, to make a booklet guide to “What’s In the Torah.”
+Everyone got to add at least one thing to the scroll, and the booklet helped me make sure no kid got left out.

 My list is far, far, far from comprehensive, but the activity is a nifty way to introduce students to the idea that the Torah is— to put it mildly—foundational.